CGNS/cgns.github.io/CGNS-ReST-site/source/index.rst

 sites and applications, and to help stabilize the archiving of aerodynamic data.
 The data are stored in a compact, binary format and are accessible through a complete and extensible library of functions.
-The API (Application Program Interface) is platform independent and can be easily implemented in C, C++, Fortran and Fortran90 applications.
+The API (Application Program Interface) is platform-independent and can be easily implemented in C, C++, Fortran and Fortran90 applications.